QData/GaKCo-SVM/README.md

             p : (optional) parallel.
 Set to 1 to using multithreading; else set to 0.
-Default: 1 sequenceFile : set of training and testing examples in FASTA format dictionaryFile : file containing the alphabet of characters that appear in the sequences (simple text file) labelsFile : (required) file to place labels from the examples (simple text file) kernelFile : (required) name of the file to write the kernel that will be computed by GaKCo For example:
+Default: 1 sequenceFile : set of training and testing examples in FASTA format dictionaryFile : file containing the alphabet of characters that appear in the sequences (simple text file) labelsFile : file to place labels from the examples (simple text file) kernelFile : name of the file to write the kernel that will be computed by GaKCo For example:
 ```
     $ ./GaKCo -g 7 -k 5 -n 15000 -p 1 mySequences.fasta data/protein.dictionary.txt labelsFile.txt computedKernel.txt